versen/versen.github.io/content/works/works.md

 ## Archive

-This is a list of Working Groups that have completed.
+* [Manifesto](/contents/works/manifesto): develop a manifesto to explain the mission of our research field in a concise manner.
+* [Slack](/contents/works/slack): boosts the participation of community members in Slack by adding content, triggering discussions, and scouting new members to be invited.
 * [Visual Story](/contents/works/visual-story): explain our research field in a visual story, for use in the [Manifesto](/contents/manifesto) and other communications.
-* [Manifesto](/contents/works/manifesto): develop a manifesto to explain the mission of our research field in a concise manner.